-Matte (or Satin) finish has the lowest available shine because it absorbs the most light.
+Low-gloss, also known as Matte finish, has the lowest available shine because it absorbs the most light.
 The shine is often referred to as being a “natural” shine.
 This low luster makes marks, scuffs and scratches less noticeable.
 Matte or satin finish level requires less maintenance and re-coating than high or semi-gloss finishes.

 When deciding on gloss level for a floor, consider the following: